 Layer in Kubera’s unique beneficiary management feature and users can securely transfer everything in their Safe Deposit Box as well as their entire portfolio to a designated beneficiary if there comes a time when they are no longer able to manage them.

 One final feature that makes Kubera an ideal alternative to Mint is that we don’t personally access or ever share your data.
-Instead, we charge an affordable subscription fee so we don’t have to advertise or sell your sensitive information.
+Instead, we charge a subscription fee so we don’t have to advertise or sell your sensitive information.

 Summary: Kubera is an all-in-one wealth management tool for investors who need to track and optimize physical, traditional, and even digital wealth assets over time from a single, easy-to-use platform.